 Notes: A common clump-forming, short lived, meadow plant that will self-seeds to form scattered colonies topped with long-blooming pencil thin blue-purple panicles.
 Noted as deer-resistant by UVM.

-Native to Native and Introduced to VT, MA, CT, NY and parts of Mid-Atlantic, Midwest, Southeast and West US: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).
+Native to: Introduced and naturalized in VT, MA, CT, NY and parts of Mid-Atlantic, Southeast and West US, native to much of the Midwest: Biota of North America Program (BONAP) – North American Plant Atlas (NAPA).